 Edinburgh's most famous attraction by far is the Royal Mile.
 Though “attraction” isn't really the right word, since the Royal Mile is so much more than just a singular thing to see.

 Here you'll find everything from pubs to tartan shops, and the pedestrian-only section is usually filled with street performers.
-As you make your way up (or down) the Royal Mile, check out the following:
+As you make your way up (or down) the Royal Mile, check out the following historic sites and attractions:

 You can't miss this 14th-century cathedral with is crown-shaped steeple on the Royal Mile.
-Not only is the church beautiful on the outside, but it's just as pretty on the inside, too.
+Not only is St. Giles beautiful on the outside, but the church is just as pretty on the inside, too.
 Pop in to see the stained glass windows, pretty blue ceiling, and intricate Thistle Chapel.

 Near the Edinburgh Castle, you'll come upon the Scotch Whisky Experience.
 Even if you don't love whisky, this is something worth doing.

-You can't really visit Edinburgh without visiting a castle (after all, remember that there are two of them here!).
+You can't really visit Edinburgh without visiting a castle or palace (after all, remember that there are two of them here!).

 Edinburgh Castle, sitting proudly at the top of the Royal Mile, is the castle that you'll see the most often since it's visible from many parts of the city.
-And while the ancient fortress is pretty cool, I find the entrance fee (currently £16.50) a bit steep for what you can actually see.
+And while the ancient fortress is pretty cool, I find the entrance fee (currently £19.50 for adults) a bit steep for what you can actually see.

 Edinburgh Castle has not been occupied for centuries, so what you'll find inside consists mostly of the crown jewels of Scotland and some military exhibits.